-The attached photo of a GNS 430 receiver shows that the I-ORK facility can be identified by name when manually entered as IORK.
-The small blue square symbol next to the cursor indicates this is a DME facility.
-Note the DME antenna is located beyond and offset from the final approach path for this procedure.
-GNS 430 is capable of displaying the distance to this facility, but it will not load the 1 DME fix via the procedures menu for non-overlay approach information.
+RNAV equipment may be capable of displaying the distance to IBIV, for example, by using the "Direct To" feature of a GNS 430 receiver.
+The attached photo of a GNS 430 receiver shows that the IBIV facility can be identified by name.
+The small blue square symbol next to IBIV indicates this is a DME facility.
+However, that same receiver is unable to load the 1.2 DME fix as part of an approach procedure.
 As described in AIM 1-1-18(n)(11), "a DME fix will not be in the waypoint sequence on the GPS receiver unless there is a published name assigned to it."

+Scenario #12: ASR Approach

+Jeppesen charts include a separate plate for ASR procedures at each airport.
+The location of the missed approach point is published for approaches that have straightin minimums, but there is no profile view.
+ASR approach procedures by their nature assume the pilot may have no functioning navigation equipment.

-Scenario #12: ASR Approach RADAR identification of the missed approach point is provided for ASR approach procedures.
-However, the location of the missed approach point is not published.
-Air Traffic Control uses the following phrase to specify the location: "Missed approach point is (distance) miles from the runway."
-During the approach, ATC uses this phrase to identify the point: "Over missed approach point.
+RADAR identification of the missed approach point is provided for ASR approach procedures.
+Air Traffic Control uses the following phrase to specify the location:

+"Missed approach point is (distance) miles from the runway."

+During the approach, ATC uses this phrase to identify the point:

+"Over missed approach point.
 If runway not in sight, execute missed approach."

-Scenario #13: PAR Approach On a PAR procedure, the missed approach point is the intersection of the PAR glide path and a published decision altitude.
+Scenario #13: PAR Approach

+On a PAR procedure, the missed approach point is the intersection of the PAR glide path and a published decision altitude.
 The terms Decision Altitude (DA) and Decision Height (DH) have the same meaning in this case, and both are MSL altitudes.
-RADAR identification of the missed approach point is provided using the following phrase: "At decision height."
+RADAR identification of the missed approach point is provided using the following phrase:

+"At decision height."

 Scenario #14: Unusual Approaches

-Example procedure: KSPS ILS or LOC/DME RWY 15C Can you fly this ILS profile?
-Are you sure?
-Take a close look at it.
-What do all those symbols mean?
-If the glideslope is out of service, how will you identify the missed approach point?
-Maybe you are equipped for this, but maybe not!
 This study guide does not describe all real world situations.
 There are exotic procedures involving mountainous terrain, restricted airspace, Cat II & III, SDF, IGS, RNP, PRM, and many others.
 It is always the pilot's responsibility to understand the procedure before attempting it.